Alfresco/alfresco-extension-inspector/CONTRIBUTING.md

 ## Making changes

 We use Jira to track issues.
 If you are committing a fix for a raised issue please include the ticket number in both the merge requests and the git commit messages.
-For example a fix for the ticket [ALF-21953](https://issues.alfresco.com/jira/browse/ALF-21953) might have the git commit message: "ALF-21953 Updated to use super pom v9".

-If you are adding in a new feature or bug fix please do so [here](https://issues.alfresco.com/jira/projects/MNT/issues/?filter=allopenissues).
+If you are adding in a new feature or bug fix please do so [here](https://alfresco.atlassian.net/jira/software/c/projects/MNT/issues/?filter=allissues).
 By raising a ticket in this project you will be agreeing to the
 Alfresco Contribution Agreement which can be found at the bottom of the 'Create Issue' form or alternatively attached to [this](https://community.alfresco.com/docs/DOC-7070-alfresco-contribution-agreement) page.

-When you are ready to make a change you just need to fork the [glacier-connector](https://github.com/Alfresco/glacier-connector.git) repository and then make your changes into your copy of the code.
+When you are ready to make a change you just need to fork the [glacier-connector](https://github.com/Alfresco/alfresco-extension-inspector) repository and then make your changes into your copy of the code.

 We have a set of standards we follow when writing code.
 These can be found [here](https://community.alfresco.com/docs/DOC-4658-coding-standards).